 If you’re here looking for the original Afghan Kitchen recipe (as I’ve been for years), I’m sorry to disappoint you.
 I haven’t (yet) been able to completely recreate it.
 But with this dish, I’ve come close enough to achieve the most important thing.
-An Afghan style chicken curry which gives me the same sense of comfort that Afghan Kitchen’s chicken with yoghurt dish did.
+An Afghani chicken recipe which gives me the same sense of comfort that Afghan Kitchen’s chicken with yoghurt dish did.

 I started with a recipe from Afghan Kitchen Recipes (which have nothing to do with the restaurant of the same name).
 The core ingredients are the same – chicken, yoghurt, herbs, some spices.
 But I’ve made a few changes, to get closer to the version I know and love from London.

 A few notes on cooking with yoghurt